 Reheat in the oven or with your air fryer.
 Preheat the oven to 350 degrees and bake for 10-15 minutes and they will crisp right up!

-Serve with this semi-homemade jiffy skillet cornbread.
+Serve the chicken fingers with homemade jiffy skillet cornbread.
 It's the best and super simple to make.
 Of course French fries or tatter tots are a given!

 I like serving this with a salad with a vinegary bite, like Mexican coleslaw.
-It cuts through the richness of the fried chicken tenders - YUM!!!
+It cuts through the richness of the spicy chicken tenders - YUM!!!

 - 2 cups vegetable oil for frying